MillsAirCode/CS320/README.md

 > 5. Open a pull request.
 >
 > License
-> [Specify your license, e.g., MIT, Apache 2.0, etc., once decided.]
+> This project is licensed under the MIT License.
 >
 > ---
 > Note: This README is a template for a Java-based testing and automation project.
-Please provide the actual Java files or specific details about your project (e.g., frameworks used, test types, or key classes) so I can generate a more precise and detailed README by scanning them.
+Please provide the actual Java files or specific details about your project (frameworks used, test types, or key classes) so I can generate a more precise and detailed README by scanning them.

 CS-320 Software Test Automation & QA